Shahadle/Shahadle/README.md

 ## ✨ Fun Facts about me
 * I enjoy game development and experimenting with Unity in my free time.
-* I like studying UI designs.
+* I enjoy exploring UI design concepts.
 * I enjoy exploring and experimenting with AI tools.

 <!--